Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-27-i-am-a-nerd-slash-weirdo-slash-crackpot.markdown

 I am a QiPa cuz I read a lot including fictional, non-fictional, scientific, technical, even Philosophical and Chinese medical.
 However, I could not make myself a thing nor be unconventional.

 I am a QiPa cuz I try to be abstemious about daily basic necessities.
-However, I am somewhat squandering money on travelling, books(now I have a kindle), civil aircraft models and have no schedule about buying a house(or somewhere to shelter) at present.
+However, I am somewhat squandering money on travelling, books(now I have a kindle), civil aircraft models and have no schedule about buying a house(or somewhere to shelter) even at present.

 I am a QiPa cuz I know it's meaningless to be too reasonable with woman so well.
 However, I keep indulging myself into a dead-end state with the loved in so many specific aspects.